 It’s good for your health, good for your community and good for the economy!

-- Shop at your local farmer’s markets, road-side stands and food co-ops and buy sustainable meat, dairy, eggs and veggies
+- Shop at your local farmers’ markets, road-side stands and food co-ops and buy sustainable meat, dairy, eggs, vegetables and fruit

-- Make your dollars count – purchase Community Supported Agriculture share (CSA’s) – 100% of your dollars support local Boise farmers versus only 21% if you shop at a grocery store
+- Make your dollars count – purchase a Community Supported Agriculture share (CSA) – 100% of your dollars support local Boise farmers versus only 21% if you shop at a grocery store

-- Dine a restaurants that use local food – some of our local favorites are Fork, Alavita, Bittercreek and Bardenay
+- Dine at restaurants that use local food – some of our local favorites include Alavita, Bittercreek, Bardenay, Fork, Juniper, and St. Lawrence Gridiron

 Sustainable food production: